ant0n-grachev/BCycle-Router/README.md

    npm start
    ```
 3. Open `http://localhost:3000` in a browser that supports the Geolocation API.
 Allow location access when prompted to see nearby stations.
+4. For testing, run `bcycleShowcase()` in the browser console to simulate every station having bikes/docks; refresh to return to live data.

 ## Data sources
 - [Madison BCycle GBFS](https://gbfs.bcycle.com/bcycle_madison/station_information.json): real-time station information and availability.